Care Act 2014

-The Care Act 2014 is an Act of the Parliament of the United Kingdom that received royal assent on 14 May 2014, after being introduced on 9 May 2013.
+The Care Act 2014 (c.
+23) is an act of the Parliament of the United Kingdom that received royal assent on 14 May 2014, after being introduced on 9 May 2013.
 The main purpose of the act was to overhaul the existing 60-year-old legislation regarding social care in England.
 The Care Act 2014 sets out in one place, local authorities’ duties in relation to assessing people's needs and their eligibility for publicly funded care and support.

 The Act received the consensus of the three main political parties in the UK during its passage through parliament.
 The Act was implemented following substantial public consultation but was criticised for some of the funding reforms included within the Act.

 The Act was unusual in respect of being one of the few Acts to have started its progress in the House of Lords rather than the House of Commons.

+Overview of contents

 The Care Act is a lengthy act (129 clauses in the main part of the Act) addressing many issues: from a review of the public consultation 107 recommendations were made of which many were adopted.
-However some of the major changes are:
+However some of the major changes were: